microsoft/kiota/specs/scenarios/kiota-workspace.md

 ## Proposal

-We should introduce a new Kiota.config file that holds the input parameters required to generate the API Client code.
+We should introduce a new Kiota workspace file that holds the input parameters required to generate the API Client code.
 Currently kiota-lock.json is used to capture what the parameters were at the time of generation and can be used to regenerate based on the parameters in the file.
 This creates a mixture of purposes for the file.

-We did consider creating one kiota-config.json file as a peer of the language project file, however, for someone who wants to generate multiple clients for an API in different languages, this would be a bit annoying.
-An alternative would be to allow the kiota-config.json file to move further up the folder structure and support generation in multiple languages from a single file.
+We did consider creating one workspace.json file as a peer of the language project file, however, for someone who wants to generate multiple clients for an API in different languages, this would be a bit annoying.
+An alternative would be to allow the workspace.json file to move further up the folder structure and support generation in multiple languages from a single file.
 This is more consistent with what [TypeSpec](https://aka.ms/typespec) are doing and would be helpful for generating CLI and docs as well as a library.

-Here is an example of what the kiota-config.json file could look like.
+Here is an example of what the workspace.json file could look like.

 ```jsonc
 {